 nullmoon 784 Posted November 1, 2013 Haha, ohhhhhh I totally agree about the new stuff, it's bloody awful XD Share this post Link to post Share on other sites

 Pretsy 1343 Posted November 1, 2013 What just came to my mind (in fact, you might describe this as "an ode to self-criticism"): Many music listeners base most of their critiques on "BAND/SONG X sounds like BAND/SONG Y - THAT'S WHY THEY ARE BAD!!!11!" - which is just plain dumb.
 Oh yes, consider me a sinner in this case too - I have been way enthusiastic about "my essentials sounding like new essentials" and so on, BUT IN THE END: It's execution (and consistency) what matters.
 For instance, I could say that Gazette's Hyena is totally superior to Luna Sea's G. (the former takes a lot of traits off the latter, and thus it has caused some havoc among ripoff enthusiasts) due to the fact that latter is not really that able to maintain listeners' interest for long (especially during chorus).
 Perhaps the execution wasn't that interesting?
 Eat your heart out, Luna Sea stans - the band itself is brilliant, I agree, but it doesn't mean that younger, influenced generation couldn't be better.
 Also, Dir's Gauze album - no matter the fact that the whole album itself might be an "old school vk cover parade" (I can go on and on with "ripoffs" but who cares?), these "open covers" are much more "oomph-inducing" than their original, probably a bit lousier counterparts - because their execution and consistency was considered carefully and done well.
 Let's cream the top with Sadie too - no matter how many years, releases and singles have passed by - there's always some enthusiastic Dir elitist bunch calling to arms for them "sounding very DEG-ish" (at parts - yes, ONLY AT PARTS.).
 Well guess what, NO SHIT - they were heavily influenced by Dir, so of course their music might induce some odd "Dir nostalgia".
 The only problematic matter is that how messy and not carefully executed their releases were lately.
 From considered "build" in COLD BLOOD to sloppiness of BLACK DIAMONDS and MADRIGAL DE MARIA?
 The heck, Mao and co. - thus, they are faulty only on that matter.
 And in examples below, there isn't really any "note-to-note" action - so no reasons for suing the shit out of them!
 I really hope that whole "ripoff ripoff ripoff!!!"-fad is just a phase, just like it was for me.
 I carefully rethought my actions on how I should see music from now on, and this kind of view freed me from "musical limits", which I am really happy about.
-2 Jigsaw9 and sai reacted to this Share this post Link to post Share on other sites
+2 sai and Jigsaw9 reacted to this Share this post Link to post Share on other sites

 Wonrei 108 Posted November 1, 2013 ^ One of the only bands that I could see getting some suing action would be grieva But no one cares about the 10 yen they got selling their cover albums and no one wants to sue poor vk bandmen that probably live under tokyo bridges Sadie are bad because they are bad.
 It's not even a matter of how many songs they copy, they just suck.
 The first three songs on the new album do sound awfully like their compositors spent 3 months closed in a room with only Dum Spiro Spero to listen to, but I wouldn't call it straight rip-offing.
 It's the modern deg process of playing I guess, it's also noticeable on 12012's the swan About the thread: Don't really have many unpopular opinions, maybe just that I listen to current Mucc more than old mucc.
 Or how I don't really care about Gauze or Macabre Dir en grey and think there are lots of better old visual kei bands.
 Share this post Link to post Share on other sites